Vchitect/VBench/prompts/README.md

 # How to Sample Videos for Evaluation

-We specify how to sample from `Prompts per Category` for VBench evaluation, and that for `Prompts per Category` can be carried out similarly.
+We specify how to sample from `Prompts per Dimension` for VBench evaluation, and that for `Prompts per Category` can be carried out similarly.
+#### Please make sure to use a different `random seed` for sampling each video to ensure diversity in the sampled content.

 ## Evaluate Some Dimensions